A link model approach to identify congestion hotspots: Results

 \subsection{Application to real-world scenarios}

-We assess next if our framework can effectively provide insights into the congestion level of 12 cities which are Amsterdam, Brussels, Madrid, Miami, Mumbai, Paris, Pittsburgh, Sao Paulo, Seattle, Taipei, Toronto, Washington.
-To better mimic the real congestion dynamics we have distributed the destinations according to the points of interest (POI) extracted from the location-based social network Gowalla \cite{gowalla}, and set an injection rate $\rho_{\rm data}$ that induces a congestion equivalent to the percentage of delay provided by the TomTom index by 2019 \cite{tomtom}.
-In other words, if the congestion level in Madrid was of $23\%$ by 2019, $\rho_{\rm data}$ satisfies $\eta(\rho_{\rm data})=0.23$.
+We assess next if our framework can effectively provide insights into the congestion level of 12 cities, namely Amsterdam, Brussels, Madrid, Miami, Mumbai, Paris, Pittsburgh, Sao Paulo, Seattle, Taipei, Toronto, and Washington.
+To better mimic the real congestion dynamics, we have distributed the destinations according to the points of interest (POI) extracted from the location-based social network Gowalla \cite{gowalla}, and set an injection rate $\rho_{\rm data}$ that induces a congestion equivalent to the percentage of delay provided by the TomTom index by 2019 \cite{tomtom}.
+In other words, if the congestion level in Madrid was of $23\%$ by 2019, we set the $\rho_{\rm data}$ that satisfies $\eta(\rho_{\rm data})=0.23$.
+To do so, we increase progressively $\rho$ until we match the corresponding value of $\eta$.
+Since our model does not include any parameter besides the choice of the routing algorithm, this is the only calibration in place.
+Our approach allows for more realistic OD patterns compared to the random case, althought more sophisticated methods exist using mobile phone data or location-based social networks \cite{yang2015origin,dong2018empirical,cui2018forecasting,huang2018modeling,bachir2019inferring}.
 Further details on the modeling of congestion in cities can be found in the Methods section.
-In Fig. \ref{fig6} we show the average value of vehicles traversing each segment $d_{ij}$ obtained from our model in Seattle, Miami, Paris, and Madrid together with the observed traffic counts $d^{\rm data}_{ij}$.
-Depending on the city analyzed traffic counts are given either on an average yearly volume or an hourly based.
+In Fig.~\ref{fig7} we show the average value of vehicles traversing each segment $d_{ij}$ obtained from our model in Seattle, Miami, Paris and Madrid, together with the observed traffic counts $d^{\rm data}_{ij}$.
+Depending on the analyzed city, traffic counts are given either on an average yearly volume or an hourly based.
 As can be observed, the flows obtained from our model are compatible with the real traffic counts in all four cities, with most of the vehicles going through the main arterial roads.
 From a policy-oriented perspective, either the congestion hotspots highlighted by our model would need capacity reinforcement or the spatial distribution of destinations could be modified.
 In Madrid and Paris, the flow of vehicles through the main ring roads is significantly lower than in the real data since a vast majority of that traffic comes from trips originating outside the city.
+We provide in Table~S1 of the Supplementary Material the Pearson correlation between the real and the observed traffic counts in Madrid for each type of venues.